Remote control

 // The shareActionList can contain 0 to multiple shares coming from the selected user

-// Get the share you want - Example the first share
+// Get the share you want, for example the first share.

 IZoomVideoSDKRemoteControlHelper* remoteControlHelper = shareAction->getRemoteControlHelper();